MeexReay/pmos-huawei-agassi2/UNBRICK.md

 disassembly the tablet

-short testpoint, conect usb, check lsusb for huawei device, if not, hold powewr button
+short testpoint, connect usb, check lsusb for huawei device, if there is not, hold power button

 run ./enter-fastboot.sh